IvannnP/-Analysis-and-Forecasting-of-Heterogeneous-Time-Series/README.md

 # Analysis-and-Forecasting-of-Heterogeneous-Time-Series

-## The purpose of the discipline:

-* Understanding of Fractal and Multifractal Time Series

-* Be able to apply recurrent quantitative analysis of time series

-* Understand and be able to identify low-dimensional chaos on commodity and financial markets

-* Be able to conduct a multifractal analysis of stationary and non-stationary heterogeneous time series

-* Understand and be able to analyze statistics of catastrophic events in heterogeneous time series
+## Annotation:

+The vast majority of natural and artificial systems are open, dissipative, and nonequilibrium.
+Systems endowed with such properties belong to complex systems.
+A feature of such systems is their ability to generate non-uniform time series, i.e., time series characterized by the presence of abrupt and/or extraordinary events as well as scale-invariant (fractal) structure.
+This course is devoted to the study of methods and algorithms for the analysis and prediction of stationary and nonstationary heterogeneous time series

 ## Content of the discipline: